- Prostate cancer treatment

-This approach might be recommended if your cancer is not causing any symptoms, is expected to grow slowly (based on Gleason score), and is small and contained within the prostate.
-This type of approach is not likely to be a good option if you have a fast-growing cancer (for example, a high Gleason score) or if the cancer is likely to have spread outside the prostate (based on PSA levels).
-Men who are young and healthy are less likely to be offered active surveillance, out of concern that the cancer will become a problem over the next 20 or 30 years.
+These approaches are not likely to be a good option if you have a fast-growing cancer (for example, a high Gleason score) or if the cancer is likely to have spread outside the prostate (based on PSA levels).
+Men who are young and healthy are less likely to be offered active surveillance, out of concern that the cancer might become a problem over the next 20 or 30 years.

 Watchful waiting and active surveillance are reasonable options for some men with slow-growing cancers because it is not known whether treating the cancer with surgery or radiation will actually help them live longer.
 These treatments have definite risks and side effects that may outweigh the possible benefits for some men.
 Some men are not comfortable with this approach, and are willing to accept the possible side effects of active treatments to try to remove or destroy the cancer.

 Not all experts agree how often testing should be done during active surveillance.
 There is also debate about when is the best time to start treatment if things change.

-So far there have been no large studies comparing active surveillance to treatments such as surgery or radiation therapy.
-Some early studies of men who are good candidates for active surveillance have shown that only about a quarter of the men need to go on to treatment with radiation or surgery.
+So far, no large studies have compared active surveillance to treatments such as surgery or radiation therapy.
+Some early studies of men who are good candidates for active surveillance have shown that only about a third of the men need to go on to treatment with radiation or surgery.

 Last Medical Review: 02/16/2016